BlackBerry tumbles as analysts rekindle turnaround doubts

-Discounting of the Z10, its recent handset meant to take on the likes of Apple Inc's (AAPL.O) iPhone and Samsung Electronics Co Ltd's (005930.KS) Galaxy line, has also raised concerns, according to one trader.
+Discounting of the Z10, its recent handset meant to take on the likes of Apple Inc's iPhone and Samsung Electronics Co Ltd's Galaxy line, has also raised concerns, according to one trader.

 BlackBerry launched its latest handsets based on its much delayed BlackBerry 10 operating system in January, but they started selling in the United States only in March.